 The Windrush generation are people who moved to the UK from Caribbean countries between 1948 and 1971.
 They were encouraged to do so to help with post-war labour shortages and to rebuild the UK’s economy.

-Oblique Arts have collated stories from people in Cambridge who are part of the Windrush generation.
-They have captured the stories of their lives before they came here, their journeys, and their experiences of living here.
+In 2023, Oblique Arts collated stories from people in Cambridge who are part of the Windrush generation.
+They captured the stories of their lives before they came here, their journeys, and their experiences of living here.

 You can download a free booklet of the stories from Oblique Arts.